- Mechanism

 Overview

-Follistatin (344/315) is a synthetic glycoprotein originally identified for its role in inhibiting follicle-stimulating hormone (FSH).
+Follistatin (344/315) is a synthetic glycoprotein originally identified for its role in inhibiting follicle-stimulating hormone.
 In modern research, the Follistatin (344/315) peptide is primarily recognized as a powerful myostatin inhibitor that binds to and neutralizes transforming growth factor-beta (TGF-β) superfamily members.
 By blocking these catabolic pathways, it significantly promotes muscle hypertrophy and hyperplasia.
-This makes it a critical subject of study for muscle-wasting disorders and performance enhancement.
+This makes it a critical subject of study for treating muscle-wasting disorders and exploring advanced performance enhancement.

 Potential Benefits

-• Muscle Hypertrophy: By neutralizing myostatin, Follistatin (344/315) removes the natural limits on muscle growth, leading to significant increases in muscle mass (Datta-Mannan A et al., 2013).
+- Muscle Hypertrophy: By neutralizing myostatin, the Follistatin (344/315) peptide removes natural limits on muscle growth, leading to significant increases in mass (Datta-Mannan A et al., 2013).

-• Enhanced Strength: The profound increase in muscle fiber size and density directly correlates with improved contractile force and overall physical strength in animal models.
+- Enhanced Physical Strength: The profound increase in muscle fiber size and density directly correlates with improved contractile force in animal models.

-• Tissue Repair and Healing: Its interaction with TGF-β pathways suggests a role in cellular regulation and tissue remodeling, potentially aiding in recovery from musculoskeletal injuries (Fitzgerald AM et al., 2012).
+- Tissue Repair and Healing: Its interaction with TGF-β pathways suggests a role in cellular regulation, potentially aiding recovery from musculoskeletal injuries (Fitzgerald AM et al., 2012).

 Side Effects